iashraful/fast-drf/docs/index.md

 **Procedure of execution**
 * Locate the enabled apps from settings.
 If not read all the apps from installed apps.(I always recommend to keep **ENABLED_APPS** in settings)
-* Read configurastion from each model.
+* Read configuration from each model.
 * Create a runtime serializer and runtime view.
 * Read REST framework configuration from settings.py and put them in viewset class.
 For example, You may have Custom Pagination class, Default Permission class like **IsAuthenticated** etc...
 * Bind into urls.
 It's has a own router and the router return urlpatterns in a list.